fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 # Lanelet Primitives

-Lanelet2 divides the world into a hierachical structure of five (actually six) different primitives: Points, Linestrings, Lanelets, Areas and Regulatory Elements.
+Lanelet2 divides the world into a hierachical structure of five (actually six) different primitives: Points, linestrings, lanelets, areas and regulatory elements.
 The sixth, Polygons, are not used to transport mapping information, but rather serve as a means to add customized information about an area to the map (e.g. a region of interest).

 This article focuses on how the primitives are meant to be used, what properties they have and how they are meant to be used.
 For the technical side, please refer to the [architecture](Architecture.md) page.

-## Primitves
+## Primitives
 All primitives have in common that they have a unique ID and attributes in form of key/value (or tag/value) pairs.
 There is generally no limit on what tags can be used, but some tags convey a special meaning.
-Also, tags that are common on Lanelet primitives are internally stored in a structure that allows for a more efficient access than custom tags.
+Also, tags that are common on lanelet primitives are internally stored in a structure that allows for a more efficient access than custom tags.

 Tags are always lowercase and underscored.
 Some values have a special meaning, e.g. "yes" and "no" which are convertible to bool (yes->true, no->false).